ianhecker/Cryptocurrency-Study/index.md

 ### Pact <a href="#table-of-contents">^</a>
 #### Pact
-Pact is a language written for smart contract implementation in the Kadena blockchain.  [[19]](#references).
+Pact is a declarative, simplified control-flow language written for smart contract implementation in the Kadena blockchain.  [[19]](#references).
 The creation of Pact comes after the failure of logic in the DAO contract that utilized Solidity.
 [Pact's white paper](http://kadena.io/docs/Kadena-PactWhitepaper-Oct2016.pdf) states that Solidity is dangerous due to unconstrained freedom, and lack of integrated safety features.
 Pact follows a similar route to the language Scilla, while Vyper focuses on simplification for code readability and difficulty in incorrect/malicious contracts.

-#### Pact Principles
+#### Pact Principles <a href="#table-of-contents">^</a>

 + **Turing-imcomplete Safety**